The New York Yankees (+140) host the Cleveland Guardians (-165) at Yankee Stadium on Monday in Game 5 with their America...

 Will the Cleveland Guardians make the playoffs this year?

-The Cleveland Guardians did not make the playoffs in the 2021 MLB season as they finished in second place in the American League League Central with a 80-82 win-loss ratio.
+The Cleveland Guardians did make the playoffs in the 2022 MLB season as they finished in first place in the American League Central with a 92-70 win-loss ratio.

 When do the Cleveland Guardians play?